Do you know what a Rightmove Property Performance Report is?

-Well done those of you who do; give yourselves a pat on the back.
-Those of you who think it sounds like an investor report, you may want to read on.
-Particularly if you’re trying to sell your house, and you’ve never been shown one.
+Well done those if you do!
+But if you think it sounds like an investor report, you may want to read on.
+Particularly if you’re trying to sell your house, and you’ve never been shown this very useful report.

 The Rightmove Property Performance Report is available to all those estate agents who use Rightmove.co.uk to advertise their properties.
 What this report can show is:

-- How well your property is ‘performing’ in terms of the number of times it appears in a buyer’s search on Rightmove.co.uk
+- How well your property is ‘performing’ in terms of the number of times it appears in a buyer’s search on Rightmove

-- How that compares with the performance of that agent’s other properties
+- How your property compares with the performance of similar properties on Rightmove

-- Available to display the last week, fortnight or four weeks
+- These statistics over the last week, fortnight or thirty days.

-Statistically, there is a direct correlation between the click-through rate of a property, and the viewings generated on it.
-So it is of paramount importance that activity remains as high as possible.
+Statistically, there is a direct correlation between the number of times your property listing is clicked on, and the viewings generated on it.
+So, it’s really important that you get as many clicks as possible.

-- Changing the main photograph for one which doesn’t show the property at all, but instead just the front door, or name plate.
+- Change the main listing image for one which doesn’t show the property at all, but instead just the front door, or name plate.

-- Including some unusual information in the front page introduction, eg ‘The only property in Surrey with a well in the downstairs toilet’ (probably best you make your statement truthful)
+- Include some information in the front-page introduction, eg ‘The only home in the Lake District with a well in the downstairs toilet’ (probably best you make your statement truthful)

-So, if you haven’t seen a Rightmove Property Performance Report before, call your agent right away and ask for one; if he’s in the dark, ask him to call me and I’ll explain.
-Then you might want to think about finding a new agent.
+So, if you haven’t seen a Rightmove Property Performance Report before, call your agent right away and ask for yours.
+If they seem a bit clueless on the subject, you might want to think about finding a new agent.
 After all, this is the digital age, and informed sellers will always have the edge.